Tyler-Clayton/Splunking_101/README.md

-# Splunking_101
+# Splunking_101 🤿
-Utilizing Splunk to Query and Present Data
+!

+## Introduction
+In this project, I explore basic utilization of the Splunk